James4Ever0/notes/Search Engines.md

 I bet there are many many alternatives. even for a relational database or graph database it can be a search engine by its nature.

 how the heck can i search my own notes? slice it into little segments? standard excerpt included.

+do you need to export your own good old notes?

 search for search engine in github.